 Microsoft Surface Pro 7+

 If you’re looking for a well designed Windows tablet, there’s no beating Microsoft’s Surface line and this Walmart’s sale offers an excellent bargain.
 This version of the Surface Pro 7+ comes with a Core i3 processor, 128GB of onboard storage, 8GB of RAM, and a black Type Cover.
-We reviewed the Surface Pro 7+ nearly a year ago, giving it 4.5 out of 5 stars and an Editors’ Choice Award.
+We reviewed the Surface Pro 7+ in early 2021, giving it 4.5 out of 5 stars and an Editors’ Choice Award.
 We called it “the most potent upgrade Microsoft’s Surface Pro line has offered in years.”

 See the Surface Pro 7+ at Walmart

 Now: $499 ($180 off)

 This HP laptop has a lot going for it.
 The CPU is an Intel “Tiger Lake” Core i5-1135G7 with four cores, eight threads and a boost to 4.2GHz.
 The processor is packing Iris Xe graphics, which will provide surprising performance for an integrated GPU.
 It also has 8GB of RAM, a 512GB NVMe SSD, and a 1080p display.
 If need a new laptop to kick off 2022, then this is a nice choice.

 Now: $219 ($60 off)